Blood sugar testing: Why, when and how

 Talk with your doctor about how often you need to record your blood sugar results.
-Many devices can now be downloaded to a computer.
+The readings given by many devices can now be downloaded to a computer.

 If you manually log your results, record the date, time, test results, medication and dose, and diet and exercise information.
 Bring your record of results with you to your doctor's appointments.

 Avoiding problems with your meter